Mewtastic/.local-bin-scripts/README.md

 ##### pip3: pytz
 ##### xwallpaper
 ###### More Information
-Thanks to Frank from the TLG discord community for rewriting and adding functionality to my script!
+Thanks to Fr4nk from the TLG discord community for rewriting and adding functionality to my script!

 ## Wallcycle-alt
 Alternative to wallcycle.
 It has a slightly larger file size.
 If wallcycle doen't work for you try this alternate version.
 ### Dependencies:
 #### Wallcycle's dependencies
 ##### More Information
-Thanks again to Frank
+Thanks again to Fr4nk

 # TODO
 Add a fade-in/out effect when transitioning between wallpapers in the wallcycle script